OverTheWireOrg/advent2018-honorthegods/README.md

 In that case, post a youtube video as proof, showing how you did it, including the<br>
 handwritten note.**

+**UPDATE (2018-12-19): For those people without twitter, we do accept submissions through IRC.
+In this case, we will post your picture/video on the @OverTheWireCTF twitter account and send you the flag through IRC.**

 ### Ingredients

 to serve 2.38 people: